addulac/phd/source/15_wmmsb.md

 \begin{figure}[h]
 \centering
     \input{source/figures/chap5/img/roc_evolv_fig2}
-\label{fig:roc}
+\label{fig_5:roc}
 \end{figure}

 ### Results

-Figure \ref{fig:roc} gives the AUC/ROC scores for the different models when using 1\%, 5\%, 10\%, 20\%, 30\% and 50\% of the training data, for 6 networks (the complete results, over all training set size and networks are given in the supplementary material).
+Figure \ref{fig_5:roc} gives the AUC/ROC scores for the different models when using 1\%, 5\%, 10\%, 20\%, 30\% and 50\% of the training data, for 6 networks (the complete results, over all training set size and networks are given in the appendix \ref{annexe:wmmsb}).
 As one can note, MMSB models outperform the other models when the amount of training data is limited.
 Among these models, WMMSB-bg is the best performing one, which highlights the importance of the Beta and Gamma priors used.
 The poor performance of MMSB on some networks can be explained by the fact that the convergence of the model is very sensitive to the sampling choices done during the online inference, as illustrated by the high variance in the results.
 When the amount of training data is sufficient (which depends on the network considered), SBM models tend to be better.
 As discussed before, we attribute this to the MCMC method used in SBM models.
 Surprisingly, and contrary to what is happening for MMSB models, WSBM does not really outperform SBM; this model does not seem to be able to make a good use of the edge covariates.

-Table \ref{table:roc}, which displays the results of MMSB, WMMSB-bg, SBM and WSBM for all networks when using 10\% and 100\% of the training data, confirms these elements.
+Table \ref{table_5:roc}, which displays the results of MMSB, WMMSB-bg, SBM and WSBM for all networks when using 10\% and 100\% of the training data, confirms these elements.
 As one can note, using all training data, SBM outperforms WSBM on 5 datasets.
 Interestingly, there is an important degradation for SBM models when only 10\% of the training set is used.
 MMSB models are more stable in this aspect, showing that the stochastic variational inference used in MMSB models allows one to learn a correct model with few data.

 Finally, it is worth mentioning that on the dataset prosper-loans, the only network classified as "Interaction" in the Konnect repository, most models fail to learn the topology.
 In particular, MMSB barely exceeds a random classifier.
 Only the weighted MMSB models, WMMSB and WMMSB-bg, succeed in predicting new edges, with a performance above 0.75 when using only 10\% of the training data.